Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-If Jayesh had killed Kenny, he would have stayed dead.
+Jayesh once caught a limit of Amazon River piranha bare-handed.

-Updated on: [13/1/2025]
+Updated on: [14/1/2025]
 <!-- #jokeEnd -->